 USNORTHCOM's support to civilian federal agencies in times of need stands as the command's most visible mission to American citizens.
-USNORTHCOM provides support by leveraging the command's expertise in planning, synchronization, and operations to prepare for, assess, respond to, and recover from domestic incidents.
-In 2024, USNORTHCOM provided air assets and ground forces to fight major wildfires in the western United States, to include the recent fires in Los Angeles; delivered relief to Americans in need following major hurricanes and flooding along the Atlantic coast; supported federal law enforcement in securing National Special Security Events (NSSE); reinforced federal counter-drug efforts; and augmented USCBP border operations.
+Operating in support of a lead federal agency, USNORTHCOM leverages the command's expertise in planning, synchronization, and operations to prepare for, assess, respond to, and recover from domestic incidents.
+In 2024, USNORTHCOM provided air assets and ground forces to fight major wildfires in the western United States, to include the recent fires in Los Angeles; delivered relief to Americans in need following major hurricanes and flooding along the Atlantic coast; supported federal law enforcement in securing National Special Security Events (NSSE); reinforced federal counterdrug efforts; and augmented USCBP border operations.

 USNORTHCOM is proud to support each federal partner, and delivering relief to American citizens exercises the same planning, operations, and communications mechanisms required to conduct homeland defense operations during periods of crisis and conflict.
-Drawing on the Command's expertise, specialized capabilities, and robust interagency networks, USNORTHCOM will lead and work alongside U.S. federal law enforcement partners to safeguard U.S. borders and citizens by leveraging the command's specialized intelligence collection capabilities abroad.
+Drawing on the Command's expertise, specialized capabilities, and robust interagency networks, USNORTHCOM supports the vital missions of U.S. federal law enforcement partners as they safeguard U.S. borders and citizens by leveraging the command's specialized intelligence collection capabilities abroad.

-Those capabilities also allow USNORTHCOM to play an increasing role in illuminating the illicit networks used by criminal cartels to launder money, smuggle migrants, and traffic illicit drugs.
-The narcotics smuggled into the United States by transnational criminal organizations are directly responsible for tens of thousands of deaths each year, and USNORTHCOM will continue to work with partners in reducing the flow of illicit drugs into the United States.
+Those capabilities also allow USNORTHCOM to play an increasing role in illuminating the illicit networks used by criminal cartels to move money, human traffic, and illegal drugs.

+The narcotics smuggled into the United States by transnational criminal organizations are directly responsible for tens of thousands of deaths each year, and USNORTHCOM welcomes the opportunity to assist partners in reducing the flow of illicit drugs into the United States.